-Any Scout or Scouter who participates in a service project—Eagle Scout service projects included—that has a significant impact on the community in any one of the following three dimensions may qualify as a "Messenger of Peace” and wear the Messenger of Peace ring patch available from Scout shops.
+Any Scout or Scouter who participates in a service project—Eagle Scout, Quartermaster, and Venturing Summit Award service projects included—that has a significant impact on the community in any one of the following three dimensions may qualify as a “Messengers of Peace” and wear the Messengers of Peace ring patch available from Scout shops.

-3. Relationships between humankind and its environment: security, social and economic welfare, and relationship with the environment
+- Relationships between humankind and its environment: security, social and economic welfare, and relationship with the environment

 For more information about Messengers of Peace, please visit www.scouting.org/messengersofpeace.

 If a youth foresees that, due to no fault or choice of his own, he will be unable to complete the Eagle Scout rank requirements before age 18, he may apply for a limited time extension.
-See "Request for Extension of Time to Earn Eagle Scout Rank," 126.96.36.199, found in the appendix.
+See “Process for Submitting and Evaluating an Extension Request,” 184.108.40.206, item No. 1.
 These are rarely granted and reserved only for work on Eagle.
-If a Scout requests a time extension, he should continue working on the requirements as processing occurs.
+When a time extension is requested, the Scout should continue working on the requirements as processing occurs.
 In most cases, for a request to be considered the following five tests must be met.